 More information about Poland is available on the Poland Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Poland is a key ally in Central Europe, and one of the United States’ strongest partners on the continent.
-In addition to supporting international counterterrorism efforts, Poland partners closely with the United States on issues such as democratization, nonproliferation, human rights, regional cooperation in Central and Eastern Europe, economic growth and energy security, and United Nations reform.
-Poland contributes soldiers to the North Atlantic Treaty Organization's (NATO) International Security Assistance Force (ISAF) in Afghanistan; maintains troops in the Balkans, mainly in the NATO Kosovo Force; and is contributing a full battalion to the NATO Response Force, with soldiers on call for rapid deployment.
+Poland is a key ally in Central Europe, and one of the United States’ strongest partners on the continent in fostering transatlantic security and prosperity and in promoting democracy in Eastern Europe and around the world.
+The United States and Poland partner closely on issues such as NATO capabilities, democratization, counterterrorism, nonproliferation, missile defense, human rights, economic growth and innovation, energy security, and regional cooperation in Central and Eastern Europe.
+Poland contributes soldiers to the NATO International Security Assistance Force (ISAF) in Afghanistan; maintains troops in the Balkans, mainly in the NATO Kosovo Force; and is contributing a full battalion to the NATO Response Force, with soldiers on call for rapid deployment.
+On November 9, 2012, the United States opened a full-time aviation detachment in Poland to increase interoperability through joint training exercises and regular rotation of U.S. military aircraft.

+The strong U.S.-Poland relationship, and shared commitment to freedom, dates back to the American Revolution when Polish heroes such as Tadeusz Kosciuszko and Casimir Pulaski aided our cause.
 The United States established diplomatic relations with the newly formed Polish Republic in 1919.
 Poland was invaded and occupied by Nazi Germany and the Soviet Union in World War II.
-A communist regime took power in 1947 following the war, and U.S. relations with Poland were distant.
-The 1989 end of communist rule in Poland heralded a new era in bilateral relations.
+A communist regime took power in 1947 following the war.
+In 2014, Poland celebrates the 25th anniversary of the 1989 end of communist rule, the 15th anniversary of its membership in NATO and the 10th anniversary of its membership in the European Union.

 U.S. Assistance to Poland

 Poland graduated from USAID assistance in 2000 and capitalized on its successful transition experience to become a provider of assistance to other countries in the region, as well to the Middle East and North Africa.
-The U.S.-Poland Democracy Dialogue is a framework for U.S. partnership with Poland on democracy promotion.
-Poland co-chairs the Community of Democracies Moldova Task Force with the United States, is active in the EU’s Eastern Partnership and spearheaded the launch of the European Endowment for Democracy.
+The U.S.-Poland Democracy Dialogue is a unique framework for U.S. partnership with Poland on democracy promotion.
+Poland is active in the EU’s Eastern Partnership and spearheaded the launch of the European Endowment for Democracy.

 U.S. security assistance enhances Poland’s capability to meet its NATO obligations and to deploy and sustain professional forces in multilateral operations, often in support of U.S. deployments in places like Iraq and Afghanistan.
-In 2012, the U.S. will open a full-time aviation detachment in Poland to increase interoperability through joint training exercises and regular rotation of U.S. military aircraft.
 U.S. assistance is also helping Poland to prepare for hosting NATO missile defense assets in the 2018 timeframe.

 Bilateral Economic Relations

 Strong economic growth potential, a large domestic market, tariff-free access to the European Union (EU), and political stability are prime reasons that U.S. companies do business in Poland.
 Opportunities for trade and investment have attracted foreign investors into all sectors, and the United States is one of Poland's top investors.
+Poland is the leading trade partner of the United States in Central Europe.
 As an EU member, Poland applies the EU's common external tariff to goods from other countries, including the United States.
 The United States and Poland have signed a double taxation treaty and a bilateral treaty on business and economic relations.
-The June 2012 U.S.-Poland Business Summit promoted expansion of bilateral commercial relations, provided businesses with an opportunity to present their views and concerns to the Polish and American governments, and raised public awareness of the significance of the bilateral economic relationship.
+The June 2012 U.S.-Poland Business Summit promoted expansion of bilateral commercial relations, and the United States and Poland have a robust Economic and Commercial Dialogue.

 Poland's Membership in International Organizations